top of page

 Play sands are typically 2 mm in grain size, which is an unsafe size for an axolotl to swallow.

-Axolotl on Axogravel, an unsafe substrate for axolotls.
-Photo credit: Der Fantastische Bud
+Wild type axolotl on Axogravel, an unsafe substrate for axolotls.
+Photo credit: Der Fantastische Bud.

 Axogravel